 Most of the time, our instincts are in the driver’s seat—and that’s a good thing.
 Throughout the day, we make countless complicated decisions, and we make them quickly and effortlessly.
 Our choices may not be ideal, but they’re usually pretty good.

-This, alas, isn’t true of the modern financial world, where our instinctual reactions often lead us badly astray.
+This, alas, isn’t true of financial decisions, where our instinctual reactions often lead us astray.
 Consider a handful of examples:

 What to do?
 When faced with financial issues, often the best response is to hit the pause button—and wait a few days or even weeks, so we give the contemplative side of our brains a chance to wrestle with the instinctual side.